Vincenzo Palmieri

-Vincenzo Palmieri (1757 - 18 March 1820) was an Italian Oratorian priest and theologian with Jansenist leanings.
+Vincenzo Palmieri (1757 - 18 March 1820) was an Italian oratorian priest and theologian with Jansenist leanings.

 Biography

 He was born in Genoa.
 He obtained for him an appointment as professor of church history in Pisa and subsequently at the University of Pavia.
 In Pavia, he became allied with his fellow professors Tamburini and Zola, who proposed, among other ideas, a more decentralized Catholicism, with less papal power and more freedom to local bishops.
 He participated in the Synod of Pistoia.
-Among his works: